BoboTiG/python-mss/.github/ISSUE_TEMPLATE.md

 ### Other details

-More informations, if you think it is needed.
+More information, if you think it is needed.